-- 2.01.
+2.01.
 Form of Awards.
-Awards under the Plan may be granted in any one or all of the following forms: (i) incentive stock options ("Incentive Stock Options") meeting the requirements of Code Section 422; (ii) nonstatutory stock options ("Nonstatutory Stock Options") (unless otherwise indicated, references in the Plan to Options shall include both Incentive Stock Options and Nonstatutory Stock Options); (iii) stock appreciation rights ("Stock Appreciation Rights"), as described in Article VII, which may be awarded either in tandem with Options ("Tandem Stock Appreciation Rights") or on a stand-alone basis ("Nontandem Stock Appreciation Rights"); (iv) shares of Common Stock which are subject to certain restrictions as provided in Article X ("Restricted Shares"); (v) units representing shares of Common Stock which are restricted as provided in Article XII ("Performance Units") and (vii) shares of unrestricted Common Stock ("Unrestricted Shares"), as described in Article XIII.
-In addition, awards may be granted as "Substitute Awards," which are awards granted in assumption of, or in substitution for, any outstanding awards previously granted by a company acquired by the Company (or a subsidiary or affiliate thereof) or with which the Company (or a subsidiary or affiliate thereof) combines.
-Substitute Awards shall be granted in accordance with procedures complying with Section 409A of the Code and the regulations thereunder. - 2.02.
+Awards under the Plan may be granted in any one or all of the following forms: (i) incentive stock options ("Incentive Stock Options") meeting the requirements of Code Section 422; (ii) nonstatutory stock options ("Nonstatutory Stock Options") (unless otherwise indicated, references in the Plan to Options shall include both Incentive Stock Options and Nonstatutory Stock Options); (iii) stock appreciation rights ("Stock Appreciation Rights"), as described in Article VII, which may be awarded either in tandem with Options ("Tandem Stock Appreciation Rights") or on a stand-alone basis ("Nontandem Stock Appreciation Rights"); (iv) shares of Common Stock which are subject to certain restrictions as provided in Article X ("Restricted Shares"); (v) units representing shares of Common Stock which are restricted as provided in Article XII ("Restricted Share Units") or "RSUs"); (vi) units representing shares of Common Stock, as described in Article XII ("Performance Units") and (vii) shares of unrestricted Common Stock ("Unrestricted Shares"), as described in Article XIII.
+In addition, awards may be granted as "Substitute Awards," which are awards granted in assumption of, or in substitution for, any outstanding awards previously granted by a company acquired by the Company (or a subsidiary or affiliate thereof) or with which the Company (or a subsidiary or affiliate thereof) or with which the Company (or a subsidiary or affiliate thereof) or with which the Company (or a subsidiary or affiliate thereof) or with which the Company of the Code and the regulations thereunder.

+2.02.
 Maximum Shares Available.
-The maximum aggregate number of shares of Common Stock available for award under this Plan as of the Plan's effective date is 6,400,000 plus shares of Common Stock previously authorized under the 2015 Plan at the Company's 2015 Annual Meeting, subject to adjustment pursuant to Article XV, plus shares of Common Stock issuable upon the exercise of Substitute Awards.
+The maximum aggregate number of shares of Common Stock available for award under this Plan as of the Plan's effective date is [\\] plus shares of Common Stock previously authorized under the 2015 Plan at the Company's 2015 Annual Meeting, subject to adjustment pursuant to Article XV, plus shares of Common Stock issuable upon the exercise of Substitute Awards.
 All shares available for award under the Plan may be awarded in the form of Incentive Stock Options.
 Shares of Common Stock issued pursuant to the Plan may be either authorized but unissued shares or issued shares reacquired by the Company.
 In the event that any award granted under the Plan, the 2015 Plan, the 2011 Plan or any Preexisting Plan expires unexercised or is terminated, surrendered or canceled without being exercised or settled for shares for any reason, or any Restricted stock award under such plans are forfeited, then the shares to which any such award relates may, at the discretion of the Committee, be made available for subsequent awards under the Plan, upon such terms as the Committee may determine; provided, however, that the foregoing shall not apply to or in respect of Substitute Awards.
-The following shares of Common Stock may not again be made available for issuance as awards under the Plan: (i) shares of Common Stock not issued or delivered as a result of the net settlement of an outstanding Stock Appreciation Right or Option, or (ii) shares of Common Stock used to pay the exercise price or withholding taxes related to settlement of an outstanding award under the Plan.
+The following shares of Common

+Stock may not again be made available for issuance as awards under the Plan: (i) shares of Common Stock not issued or delivered as a result of the net settlement of an outstanding Stock Appreciation Right or Option, or (ii) shares of Common Stock used to pay the exercise price or withholding taxes related to settlement of an outstanding award under the Plan.